nfdi4plants/ARC-specification/ISA-XLSX.md

 In the `Datamap Table sheets`, column headers MUST have the first letter of each word in upper case, with the exception of the referencing label (REF).

-The content of the datamap table MUST be placed in an `xlsx table` whose name starts with `datamapTable`.
-Each sheet MUST contain at most one such annotation table.
+The content of the datamap table MUST be placed in an `xlsx table` whose name equals `datamapTable`.
+Each sheet MUST contain at most one such datamap table.
 Only cells inside this table are considered as part of the formatted metadata.

 `Datamap Table sheets` are structured with fields organized on a per-row basis.
 The first row MUST be used for column headers.
 Each body row is an implementation of a `data` node.